STANDARD OF DRESS

 The purpose of the dress code is to establish a policy of modest dress according to Scriptural guidelines and to help students understand what it means to dress in a manner that is neat, orderly, not offensive, modest, not drawing attention to one’s body, and appropriate or suitable for a particular purpose, person, or occasion.

-Students should wear either polo shirts, button down shirts, plain sweaters or sweatshirts, or PVCA branded tops that fit appropriately and cover the midsection with normal movement.
-Students can wear jeans or khakis with no holes.
-Solid colored shorts can be worn that sit at the waist and reach to at least the top of the knee.
-Girls can wear skirts that reach to at least the top the knee.
+Students may wear jeans or khakis with no holes.
+Solid colored shorts can be worn that sit at the waist and reach to at least 3 inches from the middle of the knee.
+Girls can wear skirts or dresses that reach to at least 3 inches from the middle of the knee.
+Sweatpants and athleisure are not permitted.

 Guidelines for Preschool Students